Relativistic corrections of order $m\alpha^6$: singular operators and regularization: Regularization

 We are now ready to present results relating the dimensionally regularized expectation values of singular operators to the coordinate cut-off ones for the three main distributions:

 Using the identity

 one gets

-This equality is one of the most important properties of the formalism for the bound state problem in dimensional regularization.
-Another way to obtain this identity via $d$-dimensional integration is given in the Appendix, Eq.~(\ref{A3}).
+This equality is one of the most important properties of the formalism for the bound-state problem in dimensional regularization.
+Another way to obtain this identity via $d$-dimensional integration is given in Appendix A, Eq.~(\ref{A3}).

 If we use a dimensionally regularized solution of the Schr\"odinger equation, we need to take into account

 in a similar way as was done in a previous subsection, and then we come to the identity